Pipedrive alternatives: 7 CRMs to consider for high-powered sales teams

 • Scans email correspondence to automate tasks

-Summary: Spiro.ai is an AI-based CRM that uses algorithms to minimize the amount of busywork salespeople have to do, freeing them up to close more deals.
+Summary: Spiro.ai is an AI-based CRM for manufacturers and distributors that uses algorithms to minimize the amount of busywork salespeople have to do, freeing them up to close more deals.
 For example, when you type someone’s email into Spiro, it finds all of their info on the web (so does Nutshell) and when you send an email with a line like “I’ll call you tomorrow,” the system actually reminds you to call them tomorrow.
-None of their positive reviews seem to be written by the ones paying for it.

 BACK TO TOP